 Istanbul: A long weekend in Sultanahmet

 Sultanahmet is the historic heart of Istanbul, the most famous of Turkey’s cities.
-It may not be the capital but it’s the only city that sits astride Europe and Asia.
-Just a few months after we visited Istanbul, it was gripped by the worst riots in years.
-But it seems that historic Sultanahmet escaped the…
+It may not be the capital but it’s the only city in the world that sits astride Europe and Asia.
+Just a few months after we visited Istanbul in 2013, it was gripped by the worst riots in years.
+Historic Sultanahmet escaped…

 A few days in Quimper, Brittany